cds-snc/notification-documentation/src/en/send.md

 ::: warning Enabling this feature

-Sending files by email is not enabled by default.
+Sending files by email is an API-only feature.
 To turn on this feature, [contact us](https://notification.canada.ca/contact).
 :::

 ### File types and size requirements
 You can upload PDF, CSV, .jpeg, .png, .odt, .txt, .rtf,  Microsoft Excel and Microsoft Word Document files.

-Your file must be smaller than 10MB.
+The maximum email size including content and attachments must be smaller than 10MB.
+The unique link method does not factor into calculated email size.

 [Contact us](https://notification.canada.ca/contact) if you need to send other file types.

 ### Sending methods

 You can send files in two ways on GC Notify:

 1. directly attached to emails
-1. through a private link to a web interface
+1. through a unique link to a web interface

 You are able to control how files are delivered to recipients on every API call.
 GC Notify cannot access or decrypt your files.